 Adjunct Professor

-President and Publisher at Macmillian Audio — with a focus on the audio format and marketing innovation is investigating how the Metaverse will change publishing, audio-creation, and brand marketing.
-She is fascinated in what publishing can learn from other industries as they step into the Metaverse.
+President and Publisher at Macmillian Audio—with a focus on the audio format and marketing innovation—Mary Beth is investigating how emerging technologies will change publishing, audio-creation, and brand marketing.
+She is fascinated with what publishing can learn from other industries as they step into the metaverse.

 Kristine Rodriguez Kerr, EdD